1915 Manitoba general election

+Female suffrage was an issue in the campaign.
+Norris's Liberals promised they would enact female adult suffrage if elected to office.
+Due to this, Nellie McClung, who had returned to Manitoba from her home in Alberta, campaigned on behalf of Liberal candidates.
+The government gave votes to women in 1916, becoming the first province in Canada where women could vote.
+(Treaty Indians were still barred from voting until 1952.)
+The Liberal party's platform also promised direct legislation and plebiscites on public issues.

+The question of prohibition was an issue at the time.
+The Liberal Party promised to hold a provincial referendum on the question.
+A referendum was held on March 3, 1916, and a majority voted in favour.

-Faced with mounting unpopularity in the wake of the corruption scandal, the Conservatives chose federal Member of Parliament (MP) James Albert Manning Aikins as their new leader on July 15.
-Aikins had never served in the Roblin government, and was regarded by many as free from the controversy that had taken the Conservatives from office.
-In a further effort to separate themselves from the Roblin government, the Conservatives referred to themselves as the "Independent-Liberal-Conservative" party for this election.
-The Liberals ridiculed this name change, and sarcastically described the "new" Conservatives as the "Purity Party".
+Facing unpopularity due to the corruption scandal, the Manitoba Conservatives chose federal Member of Parliament (MP) James Albert Manning Aikins as their new leader on July 15.
+Aikins had never served in the Roblin government and was regarded by many as free from the controversy that had forced the Conservatives to resign.
+In a further effort to separate themselves from the Roblin government, the Conservative party tried to change its name, referring to itself as the "Independent-Liberal-Conservative" party for this election.
+Liberals ridiculed this name change and sarcastically described the "new" Conservatives as the "Purity Party".
+The "Independent-Liberal-Conservative" name seems to have been dropped shortly after the election.

-The election results were a disaster for the Conservatives.
-The party won only five seats out of 47, and Aikins lost by a considerable margin in Brandon City.
+The election results were a disaster for Conservatives.
+They won only five seats out of 47, and Aikins lost by a considerable margin in Brandon City.
 The Liberals under Norris won a landslide majority with 40 seats, the largest victory in Manitoba history, although with barely more than half the vote.

-In the Winnipeg Centre district, Fred Dixon was re-elected as an independent candidate with support from both Liberals and the Labour Representation Committee.

-The Social Democratic Party also won its first ever seat in the province, taking one of the two seats in north-end Winnipeg.
+Labourites made advances in the legislature.
+In the Winnipeg Centre district, Fred Dixon was re-elected, this time as an independent candidate with support from both Liberals and the Labour Representation Committee.
+The Social Democratic Party also won its first seat in the province, electing Richard Rigg to one of the two seats in north-end Winnipeg.
+The other seat was taken by Solomon Hart Green, the first Jew to serve in the Manitoba Legislature.